Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

 --------

 Solution is a selection of shift assignments.
-The returned dataframe is just a subset of the availability dataframe, so we can transform the results using normal pandas code (no gurobipy interaction).
+The returned dataframe is just a subset of the preferences dataframe, so we can transform the results using normal pandas code (no gurobipy interaction).

 .. doctest:: workforce